 In 2014 and 2017 Faroe organised charity concerts called Rock’n’Oil.
 Over the two events a total of £90,000 was raised in aid of five charities: RNLI, Princes Trust, Maggies, Place2Be and Momentum.

 Faroe has also been one of the sponsors of the new Stavanger Konserthus which was opened in 2012.
-In 2017 Faroe was the main sponsor of the annual Stavanger Marathon and will also be the main sponsor in 2018.
+In 2017 and 2018 Faroe was the main sponsor of the annual Stavanger Marathon.